Rifts exposed as Modi chosen to lead India's opposition party

-NEW DELHI, June 9 (Reuters) - Acrimony over the selection on Sunday of Narendra Modi to head the opposition’s campaign in India’s coming election exposed rifts within his Hindu nationalist party.
+NEW DELHI (Reuters) - Acrimony over the selection on Sunday of Narendra Modi to head the opposition’s campaign in India’s coming election exposed rifts within his Hindu nationalist party.

 Several senior leaders of the Bharatiya Janata Party (BJP) stayed away from the meeting at which Modi was appointed as standard-bearer for elections due by next May, a position that could make him the party’s candidate for Prime Minister.